areese801/markdown_todoist/README.md

 	- Make a copy of the file and remove the comments to make it valid JSON.
 	- Enter your Todoist API Token
 		- To find this in Todoist:  `Settings > Integrations > Developer > API Token`

-### Python Dependencies
->>>>>>> Stashed changes
-- The package uses [todoist-api-python](https://pypi.org/project/todoist-api-python/) under the hood so that needs to be installed and available to whichever Python3 installation or virtual environment you use
-	- You may find [make_env.sh](https://gist.github.com/areese801/e51773aefa16a826459aba075c852630) useful for setting up a Python Virtual Environment, but YMMV

 # Using the tool (Manually)